bqzs/CyberPunk/Hack-The-Box/soccer/Soccer.md

 So by using the defaults credentials from github page; we successfully login and found a upload function. so navigating to `/tiny/uploads` and uploaded our revshell payload and recived a shell as `www-data`

-SInce the site is running on `nginx` we just navigate to `/etc/nginx/site-availabes` and found a subdomain running on the server
+Since the site is running on `nginx` we just navigate to `/etc/nginx/site-availabes` and found a subdomain running on the server
 ![](/Hack-The-Box/soccer/img/3.png)

 ![](/Hack-The-Box/soccer/img/4.png)